 During the Fire and Ice festival, car parking will be available in Durham’s city centre car parks plus in on-street spaces.
 They include the Riverwalk car parks, Prince Bishops Car Park and Walkergate Car Park.

-Alternatively, you could use one of the Durham’s park and ride car parks.
+Alternatively, you could use one of Durham’s park and ride car parks.
 You can find them at Belmont, Howlands and Sniperly.

 Here’s a map showing Durham City and the surrounding area:

-Accommodation in Durham City
+Hotels in Durham City

 If you liked this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts.
 If you’d like to sponsor a post on Go Eat Do then please feel free to get in touch.